axch/rules/README.md

 Performance
 -----------

-Some attention has been given to making sure that at least common rules will have the asymptotic performace one would wish, further performance improvements are possible:
+Though some attention has been given to making sure that at least common rules will have the asymptotic performace one would wish, further performance improvements are possible: